The Triple Agonist

 The incretin drug revolution happened in three waves, each adding a new receptor target and delivering more weight loss.

-wave 1 -- GLP-1 agonists (2014-2021): liraglutide (Saxenda, ~8% loss) and semaglutide (Wegovy, ~15% loss) proved that targeting the GLP-1 receptor could suppress appetite, delay gastric emptying, and improve insulin secretion. but they only activated one of the three relevant pathways.
+wave 1 -- GLP-1 agonists: liraglutide and then semaglutide proved that targeting the GLP-1 receptor could suppress appetite, slow gastric emptying, and improve glucose control. semaglutide was the first obesity drug to make ~15% weight loss feel reproducible rather than exceptional.

 How It Works